Modeling double bounded data based on correlated gamma random variables: Real-world data analysis

-To test the null hypothesis $H_0: \rho = 0$ ($H_0$: beta model) against the alternative hypothesis $H_1: \rho \neq 0$ ($H_1$: EBB model), we use the LR statistic the value of which is 180.12 (p-value $<$ 0.01).
-Thus, using any usual significance level, we reject the null hypothesis in favor of the EBB model, i.e., this model is significantly better than the beta model for explaining the current data.
+To test the null hypothesis $H_0: \rho = 0$ ($H_0$: beta model) against the alternative hypothesis $H_1: \rho \neq 0$ ($H_1$: EB model), we use the LR statistic, the value of which is 180.12 (p-value $<$ 0.01).
+Thus, using any usual significance level, we reject the null hypothesis in favor of the EB model, i.e., this model is significantly better than the beta model for explaining the current data.